Information about Fraser River chinook fisheries management measures

 - Climate adaptation: Climate affects the survival of Pacific salmon through changes in ocean and freshwater habitats.
 We are researching how warming waters affect salmon through all life stages, and the implications for ecosystems, and released our first State of Pacific Salmon report in 2019.

-- Enhanced science and collaboration: To gain a better understanding of what is happening in the North Pacific and how salmon returns are being affected, we recently co-sponsored a second research expedition to the North Pacific with scientists drawn from five countries (Russia, US, Japan, South Korea and Canada).
+- Enhanced science and collaboration: To gain a better understanding of what is happening in the North Pacific and how salmon returns are being affected, we co-sponsored 2 research expeditions to the North Pacific with scientists from Russia, US, Japan, South Korea and Canada.

-What is DFO doing to address the Big Bar landslide so that Chinook salmon can reach their spawning grounds?
+What is Fisheries and Oceans Canada doing to address the Big Bar landslide so that chinook salmon can reach their spawning grounds?

-Addressing the significant landslide near Big Bar is a top priority for DFO.
+Addressing the significant landslide near Big Bar is a top priority for us.
 In partnership with First Nations and the Province of BC, we are working towards restoring sustainable fish passage for future salmon returns.
-For current information on the Big Bar landslide response, please visit our Big Bar landslide response webpage, which is updated weekly.
+For current information on the Big Bar landslide response, please visit our Big Bar landslide response webpage.

 - Date modified: